 In April 2007, legislation was enacted that allows certain Article 43 corporations to convert from not-for-profit status to for-profit status.
 On April 23, 2007, two Article 43 corporations, Health Insurance Plan of Greater New York (HIP) and Group Health Incorporated (GHI), together submitted a proposed plan of conversion.
 HIP and GHI became affiliated entities, with a common parent, EmblemHealth, Inc. (EmblemHealth), in November 2006.
 Although since that date, HIP and GHI have largely remained separate operating companies.
-The proposed plan of conversion (the Plan) seeks to have HIP, GHI and certain related entities engage in a series of transactions that would result in the conversion of HIP and GHI to for-profit status under a new holding company structure.
+The proposed plan of conversion (the Plan) seeks to have HIP, GHI and CHI to for-profit status under a new holding company structure.
 The resulting New York licensees, one Public Health Law Article 44 HMO and one Insurance Law Article 42 accident and health insurer, would be wholly-owned by a publicly traded holding company.